 It is related to the Root Chakra which is why it’s such a great grounding and stabilizing stone.

 Virgo, Aries, Aquarius, and Capricorn.

-History: Magnetite goes all the way back to ancient Greece where a shepherd named Magnes is said to have been wandering through an area called Magnesia which would be modern-day Turkey.
+United States, Canada, Italy, Finland, Austria, Mexico, and India.
+Magnetite goes back to ancient Greece where a shepherd named Magnes is said to have been wandering through an area called Magnesia which would be modern-day Turkey.
 It’s said that he came upon some beautiful black stones that were attracted to the iron on his walking stick.
-What he was witnessing were the stones magnetic properties.
+What he was witnessing were the stone's magnetic properties.
 So even though many people think of magnets being human-made they also occur in nature.
 And even though this might just be a myth, there is a lot of truth to it.

 This stone is a very common iron oxide mineral found in igneous, sedimentary, metamorphic, and rocks.
-It’s not only the most common form of iron ore, it also has the highest iron content at 72%.
+It’s not only the most common form of iron ore, but it also has the highest iron content at 72%.
 Magnetite is very easy to identify because it’s easily attracted to a magnet.
 It’s black, opaque, submetallic to metallic and it has a hardness between 5 and 6.5.
 It’s used as a toner in electrophotography, in paint as a pigment, as a micronutrient in fertilizers, and as an aggregate in concrete.